Historical Performance PracticeThe study

 Graduating

 In your last year, you’ll also have lots of room for extracurricular activities, projects and electives.
-And of course, getting ready to graduate.
+And of course, for getting ready to graduate.

 Final research project